Best Web Scrapers

 So, why are we mentioning this?
 For two main reasons.
 The first one is pretty obvious; we review and recommend proxies to our readers, and proxies are of course essential to being able to scrape data from Craigslist.

 Is It Legal to Scrape Craigslist Data?

-In the past, Craigslist has taking legal action when it comes to use the scraping of data.
+In the past, Craigslist has taken legal action when it comes to using Craigslist scrapers.
 Of course, this all depends on the scale of data scraping, as well as what you use the data that you scraped for.

 The biggest mistake that businesses make when scraping data from Craigslist is ignoring Craigslist’s warnings when they send out a cease and assist letter and ban their IP addresses.